Last updated: April 2026 | Originally published: November 2025

 AI and the Trades: A Safer Bet?

-How to Futureproof Your Job
+How to Futureproof Your Career From AI

 For those ready to invest in their future, Logic4training offers guidance, industry insights, and vocational courses tailored to help you secure resilient and rewarding roles.